 5. Pull sides of cloth around the poles, overlapping at top of teepee front.
 Make two slits to accomodate each 9 inch stick, making sure cuts go through both pieces of overlapped cloth.
 Slits should be about 3 to 4 inches apart.
 Weave a stick into openings, as shown, securing teepee front.
 Space sticks about 3 to 4 inches apart.

 6. Fold side flaps open and make two slits to accomodate the 6 inch sticks, for your teepee opening.

 7. Use markers, or paint if desired, to decorate the outside of your teepee.
 We let the kids decorate however they wanted, after we showed them some American Indian designs.
 This is a perfect time to teach kids some native American history and the symbolism of native American designs.

-If you have a large drop cloth already and a yard you can cut the large sticks/poles you can make this project for very little money.
-If you are using large sticks from your yard and onlye have to buy the drop cloth this project will likely cost $70-75.
-If you need to purchase the poles (bamboo, wood, pvc) and dropcloth it will likley be between $125-150 to make this teepee.
+If you have a large drop cloth already, and a yard, you can cut the large sticks/poles yourself and you can make this project for very little money.
+If you are using large sticks from your yard and only have to buy the drop cloth this project will likely cost $70-75.
+If you need to purchase the poles (bamboo, wood, pvc) and dropcloth it will likely be between $125-150 to make this teepee.

 This project is meant to help educate children on one type of dwelling/housing that some Native American plains tribes used, how it is constructed and put together on a basic level and to be used as a place to play and have a space to enjoy.
 It is not meant to offend, or to be disrespectful.
-We see teepees (or tipis as a inventive type of housing that some Native American tribes used and we believe it is an ingenious structure that both teaches and gives shelter in a yard without nailing, sawing, or other building efforts.
+We see teepees, or tipis, as an inventive type of housing that some Native American tribes used and we believe it is an ingenious structure that both teaches and gives shelter in a yard without nailing, sawing, or other building efforts.

 For additional Family craft projects